Synock/UE5PluginIntegration/README.md

     virtual UEquipmentComponent* GetEquipmentComponent() = 0;
     virtual const UEquipmentComponent* GetEquipmentComponentConst() const = 0;
-    virtual AActor* GetEquipmentOwningActor() = 0;
-    virtual AActor const* GetEquipmentOwningActorConst() const = 0;

 You will need to implement all these functions, but the code given in *ACharacterBase* is sufficient.
 You only need to define an *UEquipmentComponent* as one of the character actor component.
 This component is initialized in the CharacterBase constructor and is replicated.

-You will need to plug Calls from *ItemEquipedDispatcher_Server* and *ItemUnEquipedDispatcher_Server* to you equip/unequip function that handle stats changes.
+You will need to plug calls from *ItemEquipedDispatcher_Server* and *ItemUnEquipedDispatcher_Server* to you equip/unequip function that handle stats changes if any.

+This is the place where you should override

+    virtual void HandleEquipmentEffect(EEquipmentSlot InSlot, const UInventoryItemEquipable* LocalItem) override;
+	virtual void HandleUnEquipmentEffect(EEquipmentSlot InSlot, const UInventoryItemEquipable* LocalItem) override;

-This is the place where you should override *HandleEquipmentEffect(EEquipmentSlot InSlot, const FInventoryItem& LocalItem)* and *HandleUnEquipmentEffect(EEquipmentSlot InSlot, const FInventoryItem& LocalItem)* to take into account armor changes, or any other equipment related modifier.
+to take into account armor changes, or any other equipment related modifier.

+As Equipment play a key role for displaying character elements, it should be replicated to all the clients.

 ### Player Character, Inventory and complex coin management

-Based of the *CharacterBase*, the main player character (*PluginIntegrationCharacter*) is extending its capability by adding inventory management and coin handling capabilities.
+Based of the *CharacterBase*, the main player character (*PluginIntegrationCharacter*) is extending its capabilities by adding inventory management and coin handling capabilities.
 For this purpose, this class derive from :

     public ACharacterBase, public IInventoryInterface, public IPurseInterface